Carbon Monoxide Poisoning in Children

 Medically reviewed by Drugs.com.
 Last updated on Oct 31, 2022.

-Carbon monoxide (CO) poisoning is a life-threatening condition caused by exposure to high levels of CO.
+CO poisoning is a life-threatening condition caused by exposure to high levels of CO.
 CO is a poisonous gas that you cannot see, taste, or smell.
 Exposure happens when a person breathes in CO.
 Children are at higher risk for CO poisoning because they breathe faster than adults.
 This causes them to breathe in more CO.
 Children younger than 4 years and unborn babies are especially at risk of CO poisoning.
-CO can build up in your child's body and replace oxygen in his blood.
-His brain, organs, and tissues can be damaged from a lack of oxygen.
+CO can build up in your child's body and replace oxygen in his or her blood.
+Your child's brain, organs, and tissues can be damaged from a lack of oxygen.
 CO poisoning can be mild or severe.
 Severe poisoning can cause permanent injury or death.

 Where is CO found?